fau-is/IntroCS/Section8/Tasks/TreeBuilder/README.md

 * Left complete: A tree is filled to the leaf level and starts from the left to fill up the leaf-level.
 * In any tree-based data structure, Recursion is your friend.

-Python bears a _min()_ function which returns the minimum of compared values.
+Python provides a built_in function _min()_ which returns the minimum of all compared values.